johnsonjosiah18/mpl-challenge/README.md

 - Calculate correlation and regression.

 - Submit your final analysis.
-(Note final analysis will be located at the top of the .jyper file)
+(Note final analysis will be located at the top of the .ipynb file)

-Code for this project is located in pymaceuticals.ipynb file
+Code for this project is located in pymaceuticals_starter.ipynb file